splunk/splunk-add-on-microsoft-azure/README.md

 # Splunk Add-on for Microsoft Azure

+## Documentation
+Refer to the [Wiki in this repository](https://github.com/splunk/splunk-add-on-microsoft-azure/wiki) for add-on documentation.

 ## Build
 This add-on is built with Splunk's [UCC Generator](https://github.com/splunk/addonfactory-ucc-generator).
 Install `ucc-gen` [per the instructions](https://splunk.github.io/addonfactory-ucc-generator/#installation).
 Then, execute the following from the command line in the root of this repository to build the add-on: